styriandev/ws-jungheinrich-rxjs-211123/exercises/contextual-template-states-error-handling.md

 Start by introducing the `rxLet` Directive to your template in favor of `*ngIf`.
 You can import the `RxLet` from `'@rx-angular/template/let'`.

-For the sake of consistency rename the currently in place `ng-template #loader` to `suspense`.

 Be aware that you need to bind the `movie$` directly to the `rxLet` and get rid of the `async` pipe as well.

 <details>